AstraFinance/app-guide/bills-+-credit/nerdwallet.md

 ## App Ratings and Details

-NerdWallet is available on web as well as both iOS and Android. both of which have high ratings and frequent updates.
+NerdWallet is available on the web as well as both iOS and Android.
+Both have high ratings and frequent updates.

 {% tabs %}
 {% tab title="Apple App Store" %}